lschulz/scion-cpp/scitra/docs/scitra-tun.md

 rules that filter by destination port that are placed between the SCION network and Scitra-TUN.
 To properly filter destination ports, the firewall rules must be applied after translation at the TUN interface.

+NAT
+---

+If Scitra-TUN is deployed behind a NAT, the `--stun` flag should be set to enable discovery of the mapped external address.
+Using the STUN feature requires a STUN server running on all border routers in the local AS.
+The STUN port may be set using the `--stun-port` option.
+If STUN is multiplexed on the border router's internal interface, set `--stun-port 0`.
+The `--nat-timeout` option sets after how much time of inactivity a flow between Scitra-TUN and the border router may receive a new address mapping and therefore requires STUN address discovery to be repeated.

 Path Policy
 -----------